Skip to content

 3. numpy.libs

-The default location of the Resource Catalog on the host machine is: /usr/local/dataflux-func/data/resources/extra-python-packages
+The default host location for the Resource Catalog is: /usr/local/dataflux-func/data/resources/extra-python-packages

-The location of the Resource Catalog inside the container is: /data/resources/extra-python-packages
+The container location for the Resource Catalog is: /data/resources/extra-python-packages

 The steps to resolve this issue are as follows:

-1. Thoroughly delete the folders related to numpy mentioned above
+1. Completely delete the above folders related to numpy

 2. Restart DataFlux Func